 THE INDIAN MUTINY

 In 1857 many Indian soldiers turned against their British officers.
 This event is known to some as the Indian Mutiny.
-Most in India prefer to call it the First War of Independence or the First War of Liberation.
+Most in India prefer to call it the First War of Independence or the First War of National Liberation.

 Some Britons in India called India ‘Company Land’ and jokingly said they were working for John Company.

 The British Army was also in India but there were only a few regiments.
 This was in addition to the EIC’s army.
 Some Britons had made fortunes in the EIC and then sailed home to the British Isles.
 In Great Britain and Ireland some of these men forged political careers.
 That is why the UK Government took an increasing interest in Indian affairs.

 Under the EIC India was divided into three mega provinces known as ‘presidencies’.
 These were Bombay Presidency which everything from Mumbai north and included most of the western half of North India.
 Bombay Presidency stretched right to the border with Afghanistan.
 The capital was Bombay (Mumbai).